umbra-privacy/umbra-wallet-hub/README.md

 Umbra Wallet's core extension code is maintained as a private repository to ensure the highest security standards and quality control.
 However, we offer:

-- 🤝 Integration documentation for dApp developers
-- 📦 SDK for building on top of Umbra
 - 💻 API documentation

 For access to specific components or collaboration inquiries, please contact us at satyamsgsits1994@gmail.com